Templarian/MaterialDesign-React/README.md

-# Material Design Icons React
+# React - Material Design Icons

 Material Design Icons can be used in React with a custom component or with the one provided in this module.